The production of

 the amber lights flash in unison, however, Webb focuses

-close-up shots on only one T-2 amber lights flashing, giving the
+close-up shots on only one T-2 amber light flashing, giving the

 impression of a wig-wag effect.